 While working, everything can be a distraction: Twitter, email, your co-workers and texts from iMessage, of course.
 Answering your friends‘ texts will take you out of your workflow and after that, it takes minutes to get back into it.

 That’s why I created the Alfred workflow „iMessage to Friend“, which allows you to directly write and send a message to a friend from within Alfred.
 Just hit Alfred’s hotkey, enter your friends (nick)name, write a message, hit enter and you’re done.
 No more clicking and application switching required.
-In order to use workflows you will need the Powerpack version of Alfred v2.
+In order to use workflows you will need the Powerpack version of Alfred v2 or higher.

 If you are looking for the old extension for Alfred v1 click here.